gamer-gang/gamerbot-classic/README.md

 ## how to run

+- install postgresql and create the table `gamerbot`.
 - use your favorite package manager to install dependencies.
 - set `DISCORD_TOKEN` and `YT_API_KEY` in `.env`.
 - run the `dev` or `prod` scripts to start the bot.